cgfulton/katacoda-openshift/openshift-overview/step2.md

 This command creates imagestreams and buildconfig.

-**ImageSteam** is something that represent image collection, but enrich by notification capabilities, so when you image change build or deployment can refresh
+**ImageSteam** represents image collection

-**BuildConfig* is recipe that describe how to build application into a container image.
+**BuildConfig** is recipe that describe how to build application into a container image.

-Above we described it using Dockerfile.
+In this case you are using Dockerfile.

 ## Check build logs

-Let's check logs of newly created build config
+Let's check logs of newly created build

 ``oc logs -f bc/hello``{{execute}}